AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

 1. Nella procedura guidata **[!UICONTROL Sposta risorse]** , effettuate una delle seguenti operazioni:

-   * Dopo averlo spostato, specificate il nome della risorsa.
-Quindi toccate **[!UICONTROL Avanti]** per proseguire.
+   * Specify the name for the asset after it is moved.
+Then tap **[!UICONTROL Next]** to proceed.
    * Toccate **[!UICONTROL Annulla]** per interrompere il processo.

    >[!NOTE]
    >
-   >Potete specificare lo stesso nome per la risorsa se nella nuova posizione non è presente alcuna risorsa con lo stesso nome.
+   >You can specify the same name for the asset if there is no asset with that name at the new location.
 Tuttavia, se spostate la risorsa in una posizione in cui esiste una risorsa con lo stesso nome, usate un nome diverso.
-Se usate lo stesso nome, il sistema genera automaticamente una variante del nome.
+If you use the same name, the system automatically generates a variation of the name.
 Ad esempio, se la risorsa ha il nome Square, il sistema genera il nome Square1 per la relativa copia.

    >[!NOTE]
    >
    >I seguenti caratteri (elenco separato da spazi) non sono supportati:
-   >* il nome del file di risorse non deve contenere  `* / : [ \ \ ] | # % { } ? &`
+   >* asset file name must not contain  `* / : [ \ \ ] | # % { } ? &`
    >* il nome della cartella di risorse non deve contenere  `* / : [ \ \ ] | # % { } ? \" . ^ ; + & \t`

-1. Nella pagina **[!UICONTROL Seleziona destinazione]** , effettuate una delle seguenti operazioni:
+1. On the **[!UICONTROL Select Destination]** page, do one of the following:

    * Navigate to the new location for the assets, and then tap **[!UICONTROL Next]** to proceed.
-   * Toccate **[!UICONTROL Indietro]** per tornare alla pagina **[!UICONTROL Rinomina]** .
+   * Tap **[!UICONTROL Back]** to return to the **[!UICONTROL Rename]** page.

-1. Se le risorse che state spostando dispongono di pagine, risorse o raccolte di riferimento, accanto alla scheda **[!UICONTROL Seleziona destinazione]** viene visualizzata la scheda **[!UICONTROL Regola riferimenti]** .
+1. If the assets being moved have any referencing pages, assets, or collections, the **[!UICONTROL Adjust References]** tab appears beside the **[!UICONTROL Select Destination]** tab.

-   Nella pagina **[!UICONTROL Regola riferimenti]** , effettuate una delle seguenti operazioni:
+   Do one of the following on the **[!UICONTROL Adjust References]** page:

-   * Specificate i riferimenti da modificare in base ai nuovi dettagli, quindi toccate **[!UICONTROL Sposta]** per proseguire.
+   * Specify the references to be adjusted based on the new details, and then tap **[!UICONTROL Move]** to proceed.
-   * Nella colonna **[!UICONTROL Regola]** , selezionate o deselezionate i riferimenti alle risorse.
+   * From the **[!UICONTROL Adjust]** column, select or deselect references to the assets.
-   * Toccate **[!UICONTROL Indietro]** per tornare alla pagina **[!UICONTROL Seleziona destinazione]** .
+   * Tap **[!UICONTROL Back]** to return to the **[!UICONTROL Select Destination]** page.
-   * Toccate **[!UICONTROL Annulla]** per interrompere l’operazione di spostamento.
+   * Tap **[!UICONTROL Cancel]** to stop the move operation.

-   Se non aggiornate i riferimenti, continueranno a indicare il percorso precedente della risorsa.
-Se regolate i riferimenti, questi vengono aggiornati al nuovo percorso della risorsa.
+   If you do not update references, they continue to point to the previous path of the asset.
+If you adjust the references, they are updated to the new asset path.

 ## Gestire le rappresentazioni {#managing-renditions}

-1. Potete aggiungere o rimuovere rappresentazioni per una risorsa, tranne l’originale.
-Andate alla posizione della risorsa per la quale desiderate aggiungere o rimuovere le rappresentazioni.
+1. You can add or remove renditions for an asset, except the original.
+Navigate to the location of the asset for which you want to add or remove renditions.

-1. Toccate la risorsa per aprire la pagina della risorsa.
+1. Tap the asset to open its asset page.

    ![chlimage_1-15](assets/chlimage_1-15.png)

-1. Toccate l&#39;icona Navigazione **** globale e selezionate **[!UICONTROL Rappresentazioni]** dall&#39;elenco.
+1. Tap the **[!UICONTROL Global Navigation]** icon, and select **[!UICONTROL Renditions]** from the list.

    ![renditions_menu](assets/renditions_menu.png)

-1. Nel pannello **[!UICONTROL Rappresentazioni]** , visualizzate l’elenco delle rappresentazioni generate per la risorsa.
+1. In the **[!UICONTROL Renditions]** panel, view the list of renditions generated for the asset.

    ![renditions_panel](assets/renditions_panel.png)

    >[!NOTE]
    >
-   >Per impostazione predefinita, Risorse AEM non visualizza la rappresentazione originale della risorsa in modalità di anteprima.
-Gli amministratori possono utilizzare le sovrapposizioni per configurare Risorse AEM in modo da visualizzare le rappresentazioni originali in modalità di anteprima.
+   >By default, AEM Assets does not display the original rendition of the asset in the preview mode.
+Gli amministratori possono utilizzare le sovrapposizioni per configurare  AEM Assets in modo da visualizzare le rappresentazioni originali in modalità di anteprima.

-1. Selezionate una rappresentazione per visualizzare o eliminare la rappresentazione.
+1. Select a rendition to either view or delete the rendition.

-   **Eliminare una rappresentazione**
+   **Delete a rendition**

-   Selezionate una rappresentazione dal pannello **[!UICONTROL Rappresentazioni]** , quindi toccate l&#39;icona **[!UICONTROL Elimina rappresentazione]** dalla [barra degli strumenti](/help/sites-authoring/basic-handling.md).
-Le rappresentazioni non possono essere eliminate in blocco al termine dell’elaborazione delle risorse.
-Per le singole risorse, potete rimuovere manualmente i rendering dall’interfaccia utente.
-Per più risorse, potete personalizzare Experience Manager per eliminare rappresentazioni specifiche o per eliminare le risorse e caricare nuovamente le risorse eliminate.
+   Select a rendition from the **[!UICONTROL Renditions]** panel, and then tap the **[!UICONTROL Delete Rendition]** icon from the [toolbar](/help/sites-authoring/basic-handling.md).
+Renditions cannot be deleted in bulk after asset processing is complete.
+For individual assets, you can remove renditions manually from the user interface.
+For multiple assets, you can customize Experience Manager to delete either specific renditions or delete the assets and re-upload the deleted assets.

    ![delete_renditionicon](assets/delete_renditionicon.png)

-   **Caricare una nuova rappresentazione**
+   **Upload a new rendition**

    Navigate to the asset details page for the asset, and tap the **[!UICONTROL Add Rendition]** icon in the toolbar to upload a new rendition for the asset.